Coming Homestead

 Raised Bed Garden

-We also noticed the beds were quickly deteriorating this season, and will need to be replaced before the start of next season.
+We also noticed the beds were quickly deteriorating this season, and will need to be replaced before the start of next season which is on our 2025 project list!

 You can follow our progress on these beds by clicking here.